psu-epl/psu-epl.github.com/doc/equip/router/LPKF_S104/S104-SOP.md

 Contour Routing settings control where the breakout tabs on your board will be, so that your board can be removed when it is finished.
 Horizontal Gaps, Vertical Gaps, or Edge Gaps work best.

 Adjust the drills and fiducial settings if necessary.
 If you don’t have any special considerations for those settings, the defaults should be fine.

+### Remove Pocket Processing
 Your board probably does not have pockets, so go to the pockets settings and deselect the “Process” box.
+Pockets are also known as Z-axis milling, and they are used to cut sections of the PCB out.
+They should not be needed for a one or two sided board.

 <img src="img/s104_18.png" width="650">